rsmaller/carg/README.md

 For example:

-`setFlagsFromNamelessArgs(argc, argv, "%d %d %20s", &namelessArg, &namelessArg2, &namelessStringArg)`
+`setFlagsFromNamelessArgs("%d %d %20s", &namelessArg, &namelessArg2, &namelessStringArg)`

  - Will use a digit formatter to set `namelessArg` to the value passed in as the very first command line argument.
  - Will use a digit formatter to set `namelessArg2` to the value passed in as the second command line argument.